sedhossein/clean-code-with-clear-coder/README.md

  - you could learn that saying NO so easily !
 For everyone special programmers is so well that be a super man and Makes the comebacks .
 It is not perfesional work .
 If you see the project need more time, or you can not do it, you should say this to your team manager.
 The CEOs should know the problems .
 Maybe they repeat their request and suggest you working at weekends or more time works, you could know if you can not say No, probably writing so diry code at the end, and
  You are not sure that can you finish the project or not .
 Say No if you know you cant .

+- if find new framework or new programming lang or service, do not get carried away and forget your old beliefs to starting that and migrate your things on that .